What Are MCTs? A Beginner’s Guide to Medium-Chain Triglycerides

 Research suggests that MCTs can enhance metabolism by increasing thermogenesis (heat production) in the body, which may lead to greater calorie expenditure.
 Additionally, MCTs promote satiety, helping individuals feel fuller for longer and reducing overall caloric intake.
 This appetite-suppressing effect can be particularly beneficial for those looking to maintain a calorie deficit for weight loss.

-MCTs have also been found to increase fat oxidation, meaning the body burns fat more efficiently.
+Moreover, MCTs have been found to increase fat oxidation, meaning the body burns fat more efficiently.
 This metabolic shift can aid in reducing visceral fat, which is associated with various health risks such as heart disease and metabolic disorders.
+A study involving overweight individuals showed that those consuming MCT oil as part of their diet experienced a significant reduction in body weight and waist circumference compared to those consuming LCTs.

 3. Enhances Cognitive Function and Brain Health